caiks/TBOT01/README.md

 *Model* 16 was *conditioned* on 81261 *events* and has 28315 *transforms*.
 No doubt larger *models* *conditioned* on more *history* would incrementally increase the label accuracy, but for now let us consider increasing the *substrate* instead with timewise *frames*.

-To do that we must first select which of the past records will comprise the short term memory, i.e. the *frames*.
+To do that we must first select which of the past records will comprise the short term memory, i.e. the timewise *frames*.
 Let us image the first 60 *events* in `data003`,
 ```
-cd ~/TBOT01_ws
 ./main bitmap data003 10 0 59

 ```